How-To-Build-a-Commons/Scope-Sequencing/README.md

 - ended early for community event

 ### Session 5
-Conflict Resolution 2 - ???
+Conflict Resolution 2 - @madhephaestus, @JansenSmith, @dnlr-p each pick one tactic/strategy used in recent events that we appreciate/respect/value to highlight as conflict resolution mechanisms
+Types of Communities checkin, informed by CIVS poll